ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Transparency Services MUST feature an Append-only Log.
 The Append-only Log is the verifiable data structure that records Signed Statements and supports the production of Receipts.

-All Transparency Services MUST expose APIs for the registration of Signed Statements and issuance of Receipts.
+All Transparency Services MUST expose APIs for the Registration of Signed Statements and issuance of Receipts.

 Transparency Services MAY support additional APIs for auditing, for instance, to query the history of Signed Statements.